Salmon Peas Pilau

 Method

-To make the dip, blitz all the ingredients together and pop into a bowl.
+- To make the mint yoghurt, blitz all the ingredients together and spoon into a bowl.
+Cover and pop in the fridge until you are ready to serve.

-To make the rice, add the onion and pepper to a frying pan, sprinkle with 1 tsp pilau seasoning and spray with 1kal.
-Fry for 7-8 minutes until the onions are soft (add a splash of water if the pan gets dry) and then add the tomatoes, garlic and chilli and fry for another 2 minutes.
+- To make the pilau, add the onion and pepper to a frying pan and spray with low-calorie cooking spray.
+Fry for 5–6 minutes until the onion is soft, adding a splash of water if the pan gets dry, and then add the tomatoes, garlic and chilli and fry for another 2 minutes.
 Turn off the heat.

 Made this recipe tonight, absolutely delicious, would definitely make again .